 And for people that get oriented and follow that on a day-to-day basis, that becomes their world.

-Being in the business I'm in, I know people whose whole world is nothing but media.
+And I know plenty of them, being in the business I'm in, I know people whose whole world is nothing but media.

 You think Bush cares about that?

-You think George Bush cares that Sean McManus, who's by the way is Jim McKay's son.
+You think George Bush cares that Sean McManus, who's, by the way, is Jim McKay's son.

 Do you know Jim McKay?

-The Jim McKay's real name is McManus, the old ABC sportscaster.
+Jim McKay's real name is McManus, the old ABC sportscaster.

-That's his son, Sean McManus, CBS Sports is not going to run CBS News.
+CBS Sports is now going to run CBS News.

 Do you think Bush cares about that?

-Or anything.
+Or anything?

-No, it's it's not what he does.
+No, it's not what he does.

-He's just I think he's insulated from it.
+I think he's insulated from it.

-I don't think he's don't I'm I don't misunderstand.
+I don't think he's, don't misunderstand.

-I'm sure he's not happy with a CIA leak probe and all that, and what happened to Scooter Libby, and I'm I'm not saying that he's able to totally divorce himself from it, but I'm trying to be more specific in a in a sense that so many people uh lives revolve around the injustices or the outrages or the good things, whatever, that they see day to day in the media.
+But I'm trying to be more specific in a sense that so many people lives revolve around the injustices or the outrages or the good things, whatever, that they see day to day in the media.

 And you get to the point after doing this long enough, you think everybody's world is that.

-And when somebody lives a life that is not, and you think they should be, like the president, and you see that they don't react or live their lives in that way, you scratch your head and say, well, how can they miss this?
+And when somebody lives a life that is not, and you think they should be like the president, and you see that they don't react or live their lives in that way, you scratch your head and say, well, how can they miss this?

 Why aren't they retaliating?